Spring Testing Updates

 Can I get tested during work hours?Yes.
 Employees should discuss arrangements for testing with a supervisor to minimize impacts on regular duties.

 I work at night on campus.
-Will I have to come in on my own time to get tested?No, there will be an option to provide your saliva samples during your scheduled working hours.
-More details will be available in January.
+Will I have to come in on my own time to get tested?You may provide your saliva samples during your scheduled working hours.

-How soon can I expect results?The university-led saliva testing program will release results generally within 24 hours of a completed test.
+How soon can I expect results?The university-led saliva testing program will release results generally within the day that follows the day you test.

 How will my results be used?The results will feed into the Safer Community app, which students, faculty and staff can use to gain access to campus facilities, by showing a current negative test result to wellness attendants stationed at doorways.
 (Members of the UNL community who don't own smartphones can present a Safer Community Status Card.)
 Results will also be used to trigger contact tracing conducted by the UNL Public Health Advocacy Team in coordination with the Lincoln-Lancaster County Health Department.